 - 1. Follow the safety guidelines listed in the Safety instructions.

 - 2. Follow the procedure listed in the Before working inside your system.

 - 3. Remove the following components:

 - a.
-System cover
+Air shroud

 - b.
-Air shroud
+Cooling fan cage assembly

 - c.
-Cooling fan cage
+Expansion cards

 - d.
-Expansion cards
+IDSDM module (if installed)

 - e.
-Expansion card risers
+Internal USB key (if installed)

 - f.
-Intrusion switch
+Processor and heat sink module

 - g.
-IDSDM module (if installed)
+Memory modules

 - h.
-Internal USB key (if installed)
+OCP (if installed)

 - i.
-Processor heat sink module

-- j.
-Memory modules

-- k.
-OCP if installed

-- I. Disconnect all cables from the system board.

-CAUTION: Take care not to damage the system identification button while removing the system board from the system.
+OCP shroud - j.
+Disconnect all cables from the system board. - CAUTION: Take care not to damage the system identification button while removing the system board from the system.

-- 1. Using the system board holder, slide the system board toward the front of the chassis. - 2.
-Hold and pull the plunger that is located on system board and lift the system board out of the chassis leaning at an angle.
+- 1. Using the system board holder and plunger, slide the system board toward the front of the chassis. - 2.
+By using holder and plunger that is located on system board and lift the system board out of the chassis, leaning at an angle.

-Figure 126.
+Figure 106.
 Removing the system board